Infinitay/face-rec-photo-gallery/README.md

 Follow instructions for [electron-rebuild](https://electronjs.org/docs/tutorial/using-native-node-modules).
 For me, since I am on windows, I ran the following  `./node_modules/.bin/electron-rebuild`.
 With the addition of the "postinstall" script, this should no longer happen.
 However, should the case still arise, the instructions above still works.

+You could also try running `npm rebuild canvas --update-binary` alone.

 ---

 ## TFJS Errors, specified module could not be found... tfjs_binding.node